-bonus to the parks is public interest.
+An additional bonus is public interest.
 Parks have had a measured 20%+ bump in attendance due to people enjoying seeing the goats at work.

 We have had some fortunate and positive media coverage of our projects.
 Some of it, as well as photos of our goats and projects are included on our website.

 For more information please contact us here in Rhinebeck, New York and like us on Facebook Annlilita and Larry Cihanek